Lance Corporal James Harold Sharman

 WOUNDED IN ACTION JUNE 1917

-On 24th June, he was wounded in action during operations in the Ypres sector.
+Just three weeks later, on 24th June, he was wounded in action during operations in the Ypres sector.
 He sustained gunshot wounds to his arm, hand, and thigh.
 First aid would have been given by his mates in the trench before he was carried back to a Regimental Aid Post.
 From there, stretcher-bearers or light ambulance wagons moved him through the chain of evacuation: a Field Ambulance station, then a Casualty Clearing Station where his wounds were stabilised, and finally to hospital.

 HOSPITALISATION FRANCE AND ENGLAND